The best products to splurge on from Nordstrom's Anniversary Sale | CNN Underscored

 AG Everett SUD Slim Straight Fit Pants ($119.90, originally $188; nordstrom.com)

-Available in tall, big and regular sizing, these straight-leg pants are made from cotton sateen that’s super-soft and stretchy to move with you from office to errands to a night out.
-Currently on sale for about $70 off their usual price, they’ve gotten five-star reviews for their fit, feel and durability.
+Available in tall, big and regular sizing, these straight-leg pants are made from cotton sateen that’s super soft and stretchy to move with you from office to errands to a night out.
+Currently on sale for about $70 off their usual price, they’ve gotten 5-star reviews for their fit, feel and durability.

 Gucci 55mm Polarized Rectangular Sunglasses ($299.90, originally $450; nordstrom.com)